Tech Tips & Guides

 Quick Fixes You Can Try at Home

-3. Check Your Settings: Certain software settings can make a keyboard act up.
-Ensure Filter Keys (which ignores brief keystrokes) is turned off in Windows’ Ease of Access settings.
+Certain software settings can make a keyboard act up.
+Ensure Filter Keys (which ignores brief keystrokes) is turned off — look under Windows’ Ease of Access settings on Windows 10, or Accessibility settings on Windows 11.
 Also verify that Num Lock isn’t on (Num Lock can cause some letters to output numbers on laptops without a number pad).
 If your function keys (F1–F12) aren’t working, see if an Fn Lock function has toggled their behavior.

-When to Seek Professional Repair for Your Acer Keyboard
+When Should You Seek Professional Repair for an Acer Keyboard That’s Not Working?

 When you take your laptop to a service centre, here’s how the experts typically handle an Acer keyboard not working issue: